eccentricOrange/personal-blogs/docs/non-tech.md

 8. **GUI:** Why not try to learn some kind of GUI framework?
 Maybe you try web/app dev, or maybe something is built into the your language of choice.
 9. **Multi-user:** By this point, your family/friends has taken note of your work.
 So you try to implement some basic user management.
 10. **OOP:** Now your code is too complex.
 Break it down, and use OOP (or whatever) to clean it up.
 11. **Database:** Someone uttered this word to you.
 You decide to explore what it means.
-Do a basic course on it, and then try to relace your CSV file with a proper DB.
+Do a basic course on it, and then try to replace your CSV file with a proper DB.
 12. **Server-side separation:** Why not see if you can make your application accessible to at least everyone on your home Wi-Fi?
 13. **Web-dev:** Look beyond your own home.
 Make it a website!
 14. **CI/CD:** Man, it's really tedious to republish the website every time you make a tiny change.